Comparisons

 Is Betterment expensive?

 Betterment charges either a percentage-of-assets fee or a flat fee depending on tier, with a minimum monthly fee structure that effectively imposes a floor at small balances.
 For larger balances, the percentage fee is competitive with peer robo-advisors.
-For balances under about $500, the math doesn't work as well.
 Confirm current pricing on Betterment's site.
+Slyce is a flat $9.99/month at any balance — cheaper than a percentage fee once your balance is large enough that the percentage would exceed $9.99/month, and more expensive than a small-balance percentage fee below that point.

 Does Betterment do tax-loss harvesting?